fomenta/TaxCalc/Readme.rst

 About Scalability
 -----------------

-The usual approach on scalability for this type of situation where tax information can be added at any time for additional countries is to create "resolvers".
+The usual approach on scalability for this type of situations where tax information can be added at any time for additional countries is to create "resolvers".
 This way additional code is added and loaded dynamically as it seems necessary.